 Ideal houseplants for young children to look after should be interesting, colorful if possible, and crucially, hard to kill.
 We’ve put together a list of houseplants that we think fit the bill perfectly to start your journey of indoor gardening together.

-Before you begin growing houseplants with your children, make sure they realise that houseplants shouldn’t be eaten and make sure that any plants you have are non-toxic and non-irritant.
-The following plants should be avoided: Azalea, Daffodils, Holly and Mistletoe (berries are poisonous), Hyacinth, Mistletoes, Mountain Laurel, Oleander, Philodendron and Ranunculus.
+Before you begin growing houseplants with your children, make sure they realize that houseplants shouldn’t be eaten and make sure that any plants you have are non-toxic and non-irritant.
+The following plants should be avoided: Azalea, Daffodils, Holly and Mistletoe (berries are poisonous), Hyacinth, Mistletoes, Mountain Laurel, Oleander, Philodendron, and Ranunculus.

 Venus Fly Traps

 Venus fly traps and other carnivorous plants make for great houseplants, they are easy to grow from seed, easy to care for, and last for years.
 Children will love watching them devour flys and other small bugs.

 It’s remarkable quick and easy to grow your own lily pads.
 Just drop your seeds in the bowl of water and watch in awe as they sprout in less than two weeks.
 Roots will start forming a couple of weeks later, and before you know it, you will see your own LilyPads popping out.

 Cactus are great for older children who will be able to handle them without hurting themselves.
 They are almost impossible to kill and come in a wonderful variety of colors, textures, shapes and sizes.
 They are also very easy to grow from seed and only need watering once a month.
 You can create a wonderful cactus garden that takes up very little space.